lingui/js-lingui/website/docs/tutorials/react.md

 See all <0>unread messages</0> or <1>mark them</1> as read.
 ```

 You may notice that components and html tags are replaced with indexed tags (_<0>_, _<1>_).
 This is a little extension to the ICU MessageFormat which allows rich-text formatting inside translations.
 Components and their props remain in the source code and don't scare our translators.
-The tags in the extracted message won't scare our translators either: they are used to seeing tags and their tools support them.
+The tags in the extracted message won't scare our translators either: translators are used to seeing tags and their tools support them.
 Also, in case we change a `className`, we don't need to update our message catalogs.
 How cool is that?

 ### JSX to MessageFormat transformations